 The tax gap is the aggregate amount of tax (excluding interest and penalties) that is imposed by the tax laws for any given tax year but is not paid voluntarily and timely.
-The tax gap arises from three types of noncompliance: not filing required tax returns on time or at all (the nonfiling gap), underreporting the correct amount of tax on timely filed returns (the underpayment gap), and not paying on time the full amount reported on timely filed returns (the underpayment gap).
+The tax gap arises from three types of noncompliance: not filing required tax returns on time or at all (the nonfiling gap), underreporting the correct amount of tax on timely filed returns (the underreporting gap), and not paying on time the full amount reported on timely filed returns (the underpayment gap).
 Underreporting of income tax, employment taxes, and other taxes represents 84.5 percent of the gross tax gap.
-Each instance of noncompliance by a taxpayer contributes to the tax gap arises from intentional (willful) noncompliance, and some of it arises from unintentional mistakes.
+Each instance of noncompliance by a taxpayer contributes to the tax gap, whether or not the IRS detects it, and whether or not the taxpayer is even aware of the noncompliance.
+Some of the tax gap arises from intentional (willful) noncompliance, and some of it arises from unintentional mistakes.